Elakkiya16/GHOST/README.md

-# GHOST: Secure Local Inference Evaluation Suite
+# GHOST: Guarded Hybrid Obfuscation with Split Token Execution for Secure Edge Inference

 This repository is organized for clean, reviewer-facing execution and reproduction.